iok-ui/DiSTAP/README.md

 </p>

 >
 > **Landing GUI** This figure shows the landing graphical user interface (GUI) after running ``braph2distap``.
 The landing GUI provides four ready-to-use pipelines for processing and analysing Raman spectra.
-In particular, the fourth pipeline—**DiSTAP DIVA Pipeline Raman Spectra Variational Autoencoder with Multilayer Perceptron**—is the same VAE pipeline used for all four studies in the accompanying manuscript (Patil et al.).
+In particular, the fourth pipeline—**DiSTAP DIVA Pipeline Raman Spectra Variational Autoencoder with Multilayer Perceptron**—is the same DIVA pipeline used for all four studies in the accompanying manuscript (Patil et al.).
 After opening the pipeline, users can walk through the full workflow step by step.
 >

 2. Run the example scripts